alakae/zurich-pool-exporter/README.md

 - Real-time occupancy data via WebSocket connection
 - Temperature data via HTTP polling
 - Exposes metrics in Prometheus format for monitoring and visualization

+## Disclaimer

+This project is an independent, open-source initiative and is **not** affiliated with, endorsed by, or associated with the City of Zürich, the Sportamt Zürich, or any of their agencies.
+All code provided by this project is for informational purposes only.

 ## Example